arr2036/yksofttoken/README.md

 ### Generate a public ID from a prefix

-Where a public identity is specified with `-I` any identity bytes not provided on the command line, will be filled with random bytes.
+Where a public identity is specified with `-I`, any identity bytes not provided on the command line will be filled with random bytes.
 Passing `-I frfr` for example, would produce a public identity with a `frfr` prefix e.g. `frfrttuhdgvb`.

 ### Use multiple tokens